 His old bones creaked as he climbed from the bed.
 Harry steadied himself before stretching the worst of the stiffness from his limbs.
 After taking three unsteady steps towards the window, he reached for the curtain and tugged it open.
 A cloudless blue sky greeted him.

 Harry had been planning this day for months.
 The weather was the one thing beyond his control, but in the grand scheme of things it mattered not.
 It would take more than a few spots of rain to deter him from taking the trip.
 Nevertheless, a sunny sky was a blessing.

-He put his dressing gown on and hobbled down the hallway of his compact bungalow.
+He slipped his dressing gown on and hobbled down the hallway of his compact bungalow.
 The gentle hum of the fridge greeted him in the otherwise silent kitchen.
 He filled the kettle with enough water for a single cup and switched it on.
-Harry gazed out of the window as it rumbled away.
+Harry then gazed out of the window as it rumbled away.
 The view of the garden, once his pride and joy, offered little of either these days.

 Task completed, the kettle switch clicked.
 Harry poured himself a cup of tea and shuffled over to a chair at the kitchen table.
 Careful not to spill his morning brew, he slowly eased himself down.
-On any other day he’d breakfast on buttered toast, but a mixture of excitement and apprehension had quashed his appetite today.
+On any other day he’d breakfast on buttered toast but a mixture of excitement and apprehension had quashed his appetite today.

 Harry knew it would take precisely six minutes to finish his tea.
 With so much time on his hands, he’d become adept at calculating ways to waste it.
 In reality, that meant long hours in his armchair, reminiscing over a life which had passed by in a heartbeat.
 Now, the slow passing of time was a constant torment.

 Still, planning the trip had given him something meaningful to focus on.